Something broke between February and August 2025, and I have receipts.

 This month:

-- Test AI outputs against real user needs, not just aesthetic judgment
+Test AI outputs against real user needs, not just aesthetic judgment.

 This quarter:

-- Train yourself to spot AI degradation signs in tools you use daily
+Train yourself to spot AI degradation signs in tools you use daily.

 The designers who succeed aren’t the ones who reject AI or blindly trust it.
 They’re the ones who understand its limitations and build processes that leverage its strengths while compensating for its weaknesses.